puzzlelang/puzzlelang.github.io/chapters/GUIDES.md

 # PUZZLE Run

 PUZZLE Run is a ready-to-use browser based puzzle environment, that comes with an editor and a virtual file system.
-You can use it here or external on [puzzlelang.org/run](https://puzzlelang.org/run)
+You can use it  on [puzzlelang.org/run](https://puzzlelang.org/run)

-<iframe src="https://puzzlelang.org/run" style="height:700px"></iframe>

 # Webbrowser